Samizo-AITL/Samizo-AITL.github.io/en/index.md

 This project is **not intended as a production-ready control solution**,
 but as a **thinking framework** for separating control, judgment, and redesign.

+Beyond a mere conceptual demonstration, this project aims to evaluate the relationship between control architecture and reliability through system behavior under conditions involving degradation and uncertainty.

 [![Site](https://img.shields.io/badge/View-Site-brightgreen?logo=github)](https://samizo-aitl.github.io/aitl-controller-a-type/)
 [![Repo](https://img.shields.io/badge/View-Repo-blue?logo=github)](https://github.com/Samizo-AITL/aitl-controller-a-type)